BradleySecOps/AWS_IR_Response/README.md

 *   **`sts:GetCallerIdentity`**:
     *   **Why:** To verify that the provided credentials are valid and to display the identity being used.
 *   **EC2 Permissions:**
-    *   `ec2:DescribeInstances`: **Why:** To list instances for selection, get instance details (VPC, subnet, IAM profile, metadata options), and find other instances with the same role.
+    *   `ec2:DescribeInstances`: **Why:** To list instances for selection, get instance details (VPC, IAM profile, metadata options, original SGs), and find other instances with the same role.
     *   `ec2:DescribeInstanceStatus`: **Why:** To check if the instance is already stopped before attempting to stop it again.
-    *   `ec2:DescribeNetworkAcls`: **Why:** To find the original NACL of the subnet and check if the containment NACL already exists.
+    *   `ec2:DescribeSecurityGroups`: **Why:** To check if the containment Security Group already exists.
-    *   `ec2:CreateNetworkAcl`: **Why:** To create the dedicated containment NACL if it doesn't exist.
+    *   `ec2:CreateSecurityGroup`: **Why:** To create the dedicated containment Security Group if it doesn't exist.
-    *   `ec2:CreateNetworkAclEntry`: **Why:** To add the DENY ALL ingress and egress rules to the containment NACL.
+    *   `ec2:RevokeSecurityGroupEgress`: **Why:** To remove the default allow-all egress rule from the containment SG.
-    *   `ec2:ReplaceNetworkAclAssociation`: **Why:** To associate the containment NACL with the instance's subnet, replacing the original one.
-    *   `ec2:ModifyInstanceAttribute`: **Why:** To enable termination protection on the instance.
+    *   `ec2:ModifyInstanceAttribute`: **Why:** To apply the containment Security Group exclusively to the instance and to enable termination protection.
     *   `ec2:DescribeVolumes`: **Why:** To get the size of attached EBS volumes before snapshotting.
     *   `ec2:CreateSnapshot`: **Why:** To create the EBS snapshots for forensic evidence.
     *   `ec2:DescribeSnapshots`: **Why:** To monitor the status of snapshot creation and wait for completion.
     *   `ec2:StopInstances`: **Why:** To stop the execution of the compromised instance.
-    *   `ec2:CreateTags`: **Why:** To tag the created containment NACL and EBS snapshots for easier identification and cleanup.
+    *   `ec2:CreateTags`: **Why:** To tag the created containment Security Group and EBS snapshots for easier identification and cleanup.
 *   **IAM Permissions:**
     *   `iam:ListAccountAliases`: **Why:** (Optional but Recommended) To retrieve and display the AWS Account Alias during the initial account confirmation step, making it easier for the user to verify the target account.
 The script can proceed without this permission but won't display the alias.
     *   `iam:ListRoles`: **Why:** Used in the initial credential validation check to verify basic IAM read access.